T145/black-mirror/.github/README.md

 #### dnsmasq

 Many popular platforms such as OpenWRT, DDWRT, and Pihole use DNSmasq as their choice TCP powerhouse.
 After inspecting many domain blocklists you'll inevitably run across a list in the `dnsmasq.conf` format.
-This list doesn't support it because you can just place `addn-hosts=black_ipv{4-6}.txt` in the config or as a passed parameter and have it work properly.
-If you're using the `RADVD` daemon, use the IPv6 list.
-Otherwise, use the IPv4 version even if you have IPv6 support set up.
+This list doesn't support it because you can use the `addn-hosts` parameter to have it work properly.

+If you're using the `RADVD` daemon, prepend any entries with [`::`](https://stackoverflow.com/questions/40189084/what-is-ipv6-for-localhost-and-0-0-0-0).
+Otherwise, even if you have IPv6 support set up, prepend entries with [`0.0.0.0`](https://github.com/StevenBlack/hosts#we-recommend-using-0000-instead-of-127001).

 I've tested this across all the mentioned platforms using `dig{6}` on a small sample size and had each host null-routed successfully.
-[DNSmasq's man page](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) discusses this further, and [DDWRT's ad blocking wiki page](https://wiki.dd-wrt.com/wiki/index.php/Ad_blocking) provides examples.
+[DNSmasq's man page](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) discusses configuration further, and [DDWRT's ad blocking wiki page](https://wiki.dd-wrt.com/wiki/index.php/Ad_blocking) provides some examples.

 #### unbound

 Similar to dnsmasq, but requires more manual configuration.
-Use the `black_ipv{4-6}.txt` list(s), and rename the extracted file into a \*.conf file.
-[Steffinstanly discusses how to apply blocklists](https://medium.com/@steffinstanly/unbound-dns-blocking-3567986a5735).
+Name any products as a \*.conf file.
+[Then follow Steffinstanly's instructions on how to apply blocklists](https://medium.com/@steffinstanly/unbound-dns-blocking-3567986a5735).

 #### personalDNSfilter